taiseiKMC/refx-container/usage.md

 % sudo docker load --input helmholtz/helmholtz.img  # Load the container
 ```

 And the following commands reproduce Table 1 in the paper.
-(Output time will be vary depending on the environment)
+(Output time depends on the environment)
 ```
 % sudo docker run -it helmholtz ./run_tacas2021_contracts.sh
 ```